 I recall the first time I purchased African Nightcrawlers.
-I’ve read everywhere: “Worms can eat double their weight everyday; Worms eat one and a half times their weight daily; Worms eat as much as their own body weight everyday.”
-Excited as I was, I purchased 3 kgs. of worms and so, I dumped 3 kgs. of food.
-3 kgs. everyday.
-I had to pick up 3 kgs. of worms on the floor everyday.
-The internet says it’s normal.
-Ok.
-So I continued doing that every day for about a week.
-One day, I woke up to the worst smell on earth: 3 kilograms of dead worms quickly decomposing.
-I only found out why recently.
+I read everywhere: “Worms can eat double their weight everyday; Worms eat one and a half times their weight daily; Worms eat as much as their own body weight everyday.”
+Excited as I was, I purchased worms and, dumped cups of food everyday.
+Not a good idea; they died within the first week.

 Though a worm probably CAN eat as much as their own weight a day, remember: they eat bedding too.
-Other than that, Only a well-established bin would have that waste-processing capacity.
-The most effective way to prevent overfeeding is to feed them half of their body weight in different areas of the bin.
-Rotate the corners, then the middle.
+Plus, their consumption also depends on the conditions they’re in.
+Instead, feed them moderately in different areas of the bin.
+For example, rotate feeding in pockets: the four corners, then the middle.
 Only feed the same area once all the food is gone.

 How could overfeeding cause problems?